johndowns/data-factory-to-databricks/README.md

 - Go to Author/Pipeline -> IngestNYBabyNames_PL
 - Add Trigger-> Trigger Now

-### Step 10: Moitoring
+### Step 10: Monitoring

 You can [natively monitor all of your pipeline runs](https://learn.microsoft.com/azure/data-factory/monitor-visually#monitor-pipeline-runs) in the Azure Data Factory user experience.
 To access the monitoring feature, select the ‘Monitor’ tile in the Data Factory Studio, and then ‘Pipeline runs’.

 By default, all data factory runs are displayed in the browser’s local time zone.
 If you change the time zone, all date/time fields adjust to the one you’ve selected.

 Azure Databricks does not natively support sending log data to Azure [monitor](https://learn.microsoft.com/azure/architecture/databricks-monitoring/dashboards).
-However, you can select the notebook execution activity (it may take some time to appear), click on the glases icon, and follow the [databricks link to check the notebock execution log](https://learn.microsoft.com/azure/data-factory/transform-data-using-databricks-notebook#monitor-the-pipeline-run).
+However, you can select the notebook execution activity (it may take some time to appear), click on the glasses icon, and follow the [databricks link to check the notebook execution log](https://learn.microsoft.com/azure/data-factory/transform-data-using-databricks-notebook#monitor-the-pipeline-run).

 Wait for the pipeline success.